 Welcome to a very special exhibition to celebrate the beautiful land, sea and cityscapes of the North of England, captured in the amazing work of these local artists.

 BY KATE VAN SUDDESE

-North East artist Kate van Suddese, a graduate in Fine Art, takes much of her inspiration from the local coastlines.
+North East artist Kate van Suddese.
+A graduate in Fine Art, she takes much of her inspiration from the local coastlines.
 She is well-known for her seascapes, which often feature the region's big skies and beautiful light.
 Kate has been a professional painter for over 35 years, with work exhibited nationally including solo shows at galleries in London, Newcastle and Edinburgh.

 BY CHRISTINE CAVE

 Next we have a different view of the coast by North East artist Christine Cave who works mainly in pastels and paints.

 She focuses on rural land and seascapes, taking inspiration from the region's ever-changing light.
 Christine, who was a teacher for over 20 years, says her aim is to capture these different moments, reflecting the light changes through the tones in her work.

 BY CATH HODSON

 The inspiration for this colourful screen print came from walks in Northumberland and the Scottish Borders.

 Artist Cath Hodson developed her love of screen printing and colour when she was studying Textile Design Surface Pattern.